 Perhaps no other North American bird has a more interesting association with humans than the Purple Martin.
 As early as the 1800’s, it was discovered that Native Americans had been providing the birds with hollowed out gourds to attract them to their dwellings.
 Martins were useful in driving off vultures, small hawks and crows from the vicinity.
-And not having access to bug-spray, it’s possible that Native Americans also appreciated the birds’ voracious insect-eating appetites!
+And, not having access to bug-spray, it’s possible that Native Americans also appreciated the bird’s voracious insect-eating appetites!
 They also have a lovely, cheerful voice!
 (Click the link to hear!)

 Attracting Purple Martins, caring for them, and ensuring their success can be a lot of work, but if you’re serious about becoming a Purple Martin landlord, it will be some of the most rewarding birding you’ll experience.
 Here is some basic information on how to get started!

-The most important consideration for Martins is a proper habitat.
+The most important consideration for martins is a proper habitat.
 Without it, it’s unlikely that you’ll be able to attract these birds.
 The ideal spot for a Martin house would be a large, flat, open area, approximately 100 feet or less from your own house and near water source.
 Martins are strictly insect eaters and need open spaces to spot and dive for prey.
-Trees harbor predators like hawks and owls and impede the Martin’s flight, so Martins won’t nest in wooded areas.
+Trees harbor predators like hawks and owls and impede the Purple Martin’s flight, so martins won’t nest in wooded areas.

 Don’t be discouraged if martins don’t occupy your house at first.
 Often it takes a few years for the right colony to find your house and settle in.
-Some people try Purple Martin decoys placed on the house help create the appearance of a nesting colony and may help attract new martins.
+Some people try Purple Martin decoys placed on the house to help create the appearance of a nesting colony which may help attract new martins.
 But once martins begin to nest in your house, they will be back year after year.